 By David H. Rothman

 Note: A much-shorter version, with bullet points and a video, is here.
+The information below was current as of December 2018.

 Just ten Americans are together worth more than half a trillion dollars, and the assets of the top 400 U.S. billionaires added up to a cool $2.9 trillion in October 2018.